“When does online registration open?”

 “Why is the Wednesday schedule different?”

-We are trying something new this year!
+This was a HUGE success in 2023!
 One of the most consistent comments we hear from our families who attend is that they are exhausted by the end of the week.
-It is a really fun and rewarding week but it is busy!
+It is a really fun and rewarding week, but it is busy!
 The one regret we hear from our CSI families is that they wish they had more time to enjoy the beautiful surroundings of Beaver Creek and the Rocky Mountains.
 At CSI we want to prioritize nurturing the “whole” child and, by extension, nurturing the “whole” family.
-This year we are going to try a midweek mini-break that we are calling “Explore Beaver Creek Day.”
-Students will go to all of their classes on Wednesday but the classes will be half as long as usual and everyone should be done by 1:00 pm.
+To provide a mid-week mini-break, Wednesday will be our “Explore Beaver Creek Day.”
+Students will go to all of their classes, but the classes will be half as long as usual, and everyone should be done by 1:00 pm.
 In the afternoon, families are free to explore Beaver Creek in any fashion they choose.
 If you are interested, we will have a list of ideas and some group activities for people to try such as guided hikes, walking trails, scavenger hunts etc. Maybe your child can take a break on the walk and play music for the birds and explore making music in a new way?
 Or maybe just take a walk and connect as a family?
-For the older students who may want more organized musical experiences, we are offering a chance to sit in and observe rehearsals of the Chamber Music Institute and the Vocal Institute.
 Our hope, first and foremost, is to create a time to share an activity as a family and inspire more musical joy!

 “Are non-Suzuki pieces a possibility for solo honors recitals?”

 Since we are a Suzuki program, we place a strong emphasis on the Suzuki repertoire.
 However, as students reach Suzuki book level 6 and beyond, it is common for them to study repertoire that is supplementary to the Suzuki books.
-Beyond approximately books 6 for piano, flute, and guitar or approximately books 7 for violin, viola, and cello, non-Suzuki repertoire is occasionally chosen for solo honors recitals.
+Occasionally students in books 6 and above in piano and guitar, and books 7 and above in violin, viola, and cello are allowed to choose non-Suzuki pieces for their solo recital performances.

 “Are non-Suzuki pieces a possibility for solo piano celebration concerts on Friday night?”